bittukumars/Madhav_ecommerce_sales_project/README.md

-# Madhav Ecommerce Sales Project
+# Madhav Ecommerce Sales Project Using Power BI

 In this project, i analyzed ecommerce sales data in Power BI and created a interactive dashboard.
 Done the transformation with the help of power query editior.